yoo-digital/eslint-plugin-angular/README.md

 Wrong code is yellow underlined in VScode, it can also be raises running : `npm run lint`

-## First rule

-For this commit, there is only one rule : boolean input conversion :
+## Rule 1 : boolean input conversion

 `booleanAttribute @angular/core`